 Originally established on the outskirts, over the last hundred years the city has grown to surround the cemetery.
 Light industry on one side, new housing and a school on the other.
 It takes effort to block out the road noise and the clanking of equipment being unloaded.

-in the cemetery tidy plots with fresh flowers then Ryan’s pine cross 10 years and still no headstone — which will be my grave?
+in the cemetery tidied plots with fresh flowers then Ryan’s pine cross 10 years and still no headstone — which will be my grave?

-in the cemetery thinking I’ve no grave to visit — gave dad’s ashes to the ocean off Perth I remember beach walking
+in the cemetery I have no graves to visit — gave dad’s ashes to the ocean off Perth bloom on dark waves

 Image: Bronte Cemetery, 2016.
 Today, tanka prose or tanka tale (a bit like a haibun) for you.
 There’ll be no tanka for the next couple of days as I’m off travelling, so I thought this installment might tide us over.